International Exchange for outgoing students

 How do I apply?

-Once you’ve done your research and decided on a country and institution, it’s time to apply.
+Once you’ve done your research and decided, together with your exchange coordinator, on a country and institution, it’s time to apply.

 Fill in your online application form with all of the required information.
 This should take around 30 minutes to complete.